-Strang was elected to the Michigan Legislature in 1853 and was serving in this capacity when he was shot on July 16, 1856 by two of his followers.
+Strang was elected to the Michigan Legislature in 1853 and was still serving as a representative when he was shot on Beaver Island on July 16, 1856 by two of his followers.
 Strang was taken back to Voree, Wisconsin, where he passed away a few weeks later in the company of his estranged first wife.
 Just four days before Strang’s passing, a drunken mob of “gentiles” arrived at Beaver Island and evicted all Strangites.
 Left leaderless, the Strangites slowly dwindled in number, but evidence of their time on the island remains.
 The northern end of Beaver Island is part of St. James Township, named after James Strang; the main road leading south from the harbor is known as The King’s Highway; and the Old Mormon Print Shop, which printed the first newspaper in Northern Michigan, is now home to a museum run by the Beaver Island Historical Society.

 In 1857, Elizabeth Whitney, who preferred to remain in Traverse City where she could attend school, reluctantly returned to Beaver Island with her family.
 As their ship entered the island’s main harbor, Elizabeth noted something new on the point, a lighthouse.
 Congress had appropriated $6,000 on August 3, 1854 for a lighthouse to mark the fine harbor, and the brick structure was erected in 1856 and equipped with a sixth-order Fresnel lens that beamed forth a fixed white light.
 Soon after her return to the island, Elizabeth Whitney visited the lighthouse and met Keeper Lyman Granger and his wife.
 Before becoming the first keeper at Beaver Harbor Lighthouse, Keeper Granger had served at Bois Blanc Lighthouse.